mariodz95/automation-testing/README.md

 ## 2. Project setup
-For this project you will need to have only visual studio.
-All the tools you need are installed in project through nuget packages

-1) First install visual studio - [Visual studio (https://visualstudio.microsoft.com/downloads/)
+You only need to have a visual studio installed to start this project Visual studio can be istalled here - [Visual studio (https://visualstudio.microsoft.com/downloads/)

 Reporting file are in rout C:\Users\Mario\Desktop\Testiranje projekt\automation-testing\automation-test\automation-test\bin\Debug\netcoreapp2.2

-### Tools needed for project setup
+### Tools used in this project